DIPlib/diplib/README.md

   Copyright (C) 2000, Intel Corporation
   Intel License Agreement For Open Source Computer Vision Library see src/transform/opencv_dxt.h

+- PCG Random Number Generation for C++
+  Copyright 2014-2017 Melissa O'Neill and the PCG Project contributors Apache 2.0 License, or The MIT License, at your option see include/diplib/private/pcg_*.hpp

 - pybind11 (not used in the DIPlib library, only used in the Python bindings) Copyright (c) 2016 Wenzel Jakob <wenzel.jakob@epfl.ch>, All rights reserved.